phoeenniixx/pyQit/docs/api/embeddings.rst

 .. currentmodule:: pyqit.core.embeddings

 An embedding maps classical features onto the circuit.
-It also decides how the :class:`~pyqit.DataModule` shapes those features, which is the part that surprises people: the model class picks the embedding, so the model class controls input shaping.
+It also decides how the :class:`~pyqit.DataModule` shapes those features.
+The model class picks the embedding, so the model class controls input shaping.

 .. code-block:: python